edgedb/edgedb/docs/stdlib/datetime.rst

     will return only the number of days expressed as ``N days`` in your duration.
 It will not add another day to the returned count for every 24 hours (defined as ``24 hours``) in the duration, nor will it consider the months' constituent day counts in the returned value.
 Specifying ``'decade'`` for ``el`` will total up all decades represented in units ``'month'`` and larger, but it will not add a decade's worth of days to the returned value as an additional decade.
-On the other end of the unit spectrum, passing ``'hour'`` for ``el`` will not add a day's worth of hours for each day in your duration.

     In this example, the duration represents more than a day's time, but since ``'day'`` and ``'hour'`` are in different size classes, the extra day